How To Look At A House

 Because the inspector needs to climb into the attic as part of the inspection, it will go faster if you clear an area under the attic access hatch to place a ladder and remove any stored items in the attic around the access opening.

-Also, see our blog post How much does a wind mitigation inspection save on insurance?
+Also, see our blog post Why is my insurance company requiring a Wind Mitigation inspection? and How much does a wind mitigation inspection save on insurance?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •